cadnano/cadnano2.5/README.md

 Of course there are many ways to accomplish this feat, but needless to say OS X and Linux installs of `PyQt5` can be painful.

+# Conversion of cadnano .nno files to 3D STL model

+The purpose of this is for 3D printing